chrispickard/pickard.cc/modules/site/content/posts/why-does-zsh-start-slowly.md

 Almost everything I know about profiling `zsh` came from Steven Van Bael's article on [Profiling zsh startup time](https://stevenvanbael.com/profiling-zsh-startup).
-You should hop over there and read the article for more, but the tl;dr is to add `zmodload zsh/zprof` add the very top of your `~/. zshrc` and `zprof` to the very bottom, then restart the shell.
+You should hop over there and read the article for more, but the tl;dr is to add `zmodload zsh/zprof` at the very top of your `~/. zshrc` and `zprof` to the very bottom, then restart the shell.
 On startup, you will see a table with everything impacting your shell startup time.
 When I profiled my shell, many of the worst offenders came from those frameworks and the plugins they bundle.
 This was several years ago, and they may